-The carrying amounts of mortgage loans receivable, debtors, other receivables and deposits, bank balances and cash and amounts due from associates represent the group's maximum exposure to credit risk in relation to financial assets.
+The carrying amounts of mortgage loans receivable, debtors, other receivables and deposits, bank balances and cash and amount due from an associate represent the group's maximum exposure to credit risk in relation to financial assets.
 Credit risk is managed on a group basis.

 The group has policies in place to ensure that sales and leases of properties and mortgage loans are made only to customers with appropriate credit histories.
-The group assesses the credit quality of the customers and the associates, taking into account its financial position, past experience and other factors.
+The group assesses the credit quality of the customers and the associate, taking into account its financial position, past experience and other factors.
 The group also has policies to require placement of rental deposits from tenants prior to commencement of leases.